cloud-elements/devportal/docs/elements/insightly/events.md

 ---
-heading: Name of Element
+heading: Insightly
-apiProvider: Company Name # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
+apiProvider: Insightly # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
-seo: Events | Name of Element | Cloud Elements API Docs
+seo: Events | Insightly | Cloud Elements API Docs
 title: Events
 description: Enable Element Name events for your application.
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
-elementId: nn
+elementId: 5993
-elementKey: fake
+elementKey: insightly
-apiKey: Key Name
-apiSecret: Secret Name
-callbackURL: Callback URL Name
+username: User Name or Email Address  #In Basic authentication, this is the term that we have mapped to our "username" parameter
+password: API key #In Basic authentication, this is the term that we have mapped to our "password" parameter
 parent: Back to Element Guides
 order: 25
 ---